Try Semrush

 While you can’t do that directly in Semrush (you’ll need to use Google Search Console too), it does have a nifty feature to help you out: The Disavow List.

-Simply check the box to the left of any backlinks you want to disavow, then move over to the right of the page where you’ll see a small blue button with a circle with a line through it:
+Simply check the box to the left of any backlinks you want to disavow, then click a small blue button with a circle with a line through it:

 Clicking this will move these harmful URLs to a list that you can then export as a .txt file to upload to Google Search Console.
 Just click the Disavow tab at the top of the page, then the green Export to TXT button.